zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

 Optional Exercises
 ##########################

+* What happens if you exclude the ``--nv`` flag with ``apptainer``?
 * What happens if you run on the container on a system without a GPU?

 Building and testing your first GPU container
 ---------------------------------------------

 In this section, we'll be building the `nbody sample benchmark <https://github.com/NVIDIA/cuda-samples/tree/master/Samples/5_Domain_Specific/nbody>`_ from https://github.com/NVIDIA/cuda-samples.

 The nbody benchmark demonstrates efficient all-pairs simulation of a gravitational n-body simulation in CUDA and provides a GFLOP/s metric at the end.
-While this GFLOP/s metric is not meant for performance comparisons, this sample code supports multiple GPUs and is relatively easy to build.
+While this GFLOP/s metric is not meant for true performance comparisons, this sample code supports multiple GPUs and is relatively easy to build.

 Containers are built using recipe files like Docker's `Dockerfile <https://docs.docker.com/reference/dockerfile/>`_ or Apptainer's `Definition file <https://apptainer.org/docs/user/main/definition_files.html#>`_, which are essentially scripts for provisioning a linux environment.